Was Your OBGYN Drunk While Seeing Patients?

 You don’t have to struggle alone with the rising medical costs and other losses arising from the harm caused by a drunk medical provider.
 A knowledgeable lawyer can advise you on what to do to hold the drunk doctor financial liable for all your losses and damages.

-A Chicago OBGYN Was Drunk While Seeing Patients
+Chicago OBGYN Drunk While Seeing Patients

 A Chicago-area obstetrician/gynecologist (OBGYN) is facing several lawsuits for seeing patients while drunk and medically and sexually assaulting them in some instances.
 Also named in the lawsuit is Duly Health and Care, where the OBGYN worked at the time of committing the misconduct.